blarney-lang/template-project/README.md

 cabal run
 ```

-This will produce a `Verilog` directory which you can simulate using
+This will produce a circuit in the `Verilog` directory which you can
-Verilator:
+simulate using Verilator:

 ```
 cd Verilog